BlueRam/CS-5200-Project/README.md

 Look at the "Hello World GitHub Guides" pdf contained in this repository.
 It details a brief tutorial on how to use GitHub.

 Team Members:
-Noah Demoes, Stanley Yu, Mitch Gauthier
+Noah Demoes, Mitch Gauthier, Stanley Yu